-This our definitive list of Great things to do in Granada with kids!
+This our definitive list of great things to do in Granada Nicaragua with kids!
 Granada is Papa Traveler’s home town and while we’ve not yet lived in Nicaragua with the kids, we do visit family often.
-Therefore, each of these places come as ‘tried and tested’ as insiders, and therefore these a really the best things to do in Granada with Kids!
+Therefore, each of these places come as ‘tried and tested’ as insiders, and therefore these a really the best things to do in Granada Nicaragua with Kids!

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

-Hands down, the restaurant we return to with kids over and over is Garden Café.
+Hands down, the restaurant we return in Granada Nicaragua, over and over, is Garden Café.
 A great fresh menu, a garden to play in, a book exchange and kids play corner: you can’t ask for more.
-We don’t want to turn you off other places (we have eaten in quite a few) but for consistent good food and happy kids Garden Café wins for us.
+We don’t want to turn you off other places (we have eaten in quite a few) but for consistently good food and happy kids, Garden Café wins for us.

 The local isletas (little islands) were formed when Volcano Mombacho blew its top many eons ago.
 An outing to the isletas is a refreshing way to escape the heat of the city and see local birdlife and monkeys.
 Older and active children might prefer to explore via Kayak.

 Do as the locals do and go for a walk along the Malecon of Lake Cocibolca.
 You can check out the playground equipment in the area called ‘Turismo’ but so far we have felt it was a bit seedy/ shady and haven’t played on it.
-(Disappointing, as there is only two playgrounds in Granada that we have found: Turismo and Parque Sandino, which is decrepit.)
+Disappointing, as there are only two playgrounds in Granada that we have found: Turismo and Parque Sandino, which is decrepit.

 Not literally; the local Nicaraguan ice-cream is called “Eskimo” and is creamy and delicious.
-Sitting in a sweltering ice cream parlour enjoying an Eskimo is a typical Nica thing to do!
+Sitting in a sweltering ice cream parlor enjoying an Eskimo is a typical Nica thing to do!

-- Tip Top; fried chicken with an indoor playground.
-Useful if the kids are looking for something that reminding them of home.
+- Tip Top – fried chicken with an indoor playground.
+Useful if the kids are looking for something that reminded them of home.

-Depending where you fall on the ‘street food with kids’ our two Nica favorites are:
+Depending on where you fall on the ‘street food with kids’ our two Nica favorites are:

 - Hot Dogs.
 They make good ones!

-- Cross Latin America, Quesillos are quite different depending on the country.
-In Nica Quesillo is made from a thick corn tortilla wrapped around soft cheese, pickled onions, and a sauce of sour cream or liquid cheese and vinegar.
+- Quesillos.
+Across Latin America, Quesillos are quite different depending on the country.
+In Nica, Quesillo is made from a thick corn tortilla wrapped around soft cheese, pickled onions, and a sauce of sour cream or liquid cheese and vinegar.

-Want To Know More About Granada With Kids?
+Want To Know More About Nicaragua With Kids

 We are working on a number of posts about our experiences with kids in Granada, Nicaragua!